CEKlopfenstein/CEKlopfenstein/README.md

 ### Studying Computer Science as a Junior in College.

 Currently Taking
-- Operating System Design
-- Intro To Data Base Systems
-- Programming Language Design
+- Computers in Society
+- Software Engineering
+- Analysis of Engineering
+- Artificial Intellegence

 Completed Courses
 - Intro To Computer Science I (Java and Object-Oriented Programming Intro)